Blake Michael

-Blake Michael (born July 31, 1996) is an American actor, journalist, and businessman.
-He is perhaps best known for his role as Charlie Delgado in the Disney Channel original movie Lemonade Mouth (2011), as well as for his role as Tyler James in the Disney Channel series Dog with a Blog (2012–2015), which earned him the 2013 Young Artist Award for Best Leading Young Actor in a Television Series.
-In 2021, Michael became the Chief Evangelist of Lumanu, a social media management company aimed at helping online creators manage their brand and business.
-That same year, he began writing for Forbes as a marketing expert and business analyst.
+Blake Michael (born July 31, 1996) is an American actor, businessman, and journalist.
+He played Charlie Delgado in the Disney Channel original movie Lemonade Mouth (2011) and Tyler James in the Disney Channel series Dog with a Blog (2012–2015), which won him the Young Artist Award for Best Leading Young Actor in a Television Series.
+For directing the short film Notes of Hers (2013), he won the Audience Choice Award from the Red Rock Film Festival.

+As of 2025, his last role was in a 2019 episode of What Just Happened??! with Fred Savage, choosing to focus on other endeavors.
+In 2021, Michael became the Chief Evangelist of Lumanu, a social media management company aimed at helping online creators manage their brand and business, and began writing for Forbes as a marketing expert and business analyst.